pneff93/ibm-mq-troubleshooting/Memory/README.md

 ![](../connect_memory.png)

-To see what are the JVM configuration, we execute `docker top connect` displaying an initial memory request of 256 MB and a maximum of 2 GB.
+To see what are the JVM configuration, we execute `docker top connect` displaying the initial heap memory request of 256 MB and a maximum of 2 GB.
 ```shell
 java -Xms256M -Xmx2G
 ```